-If no \TRANSFORM card applied to the node at stake, the local directions coincide with the global ones.
+If no TRANSFORM card applied to the node at stake, the local directions coincide with the global ones.

 Optional parameters are AMPLITUDE, TIME DELAY, and USER.
-Their meaning is the same as for the \BOUNDARY card.
+Their meaning is the same as for the BOUNDARY card.

-The main differences with the \BOUNDARY card are:
+The main differences with the BOUNDARY card are:

-- the \BOUNDARYF card can only be used within a step - for fluids the boundary conditions are applied to element faces and not to nodes.
+- the BOUNDARYF card can only be used within a step - for fluids the boundary conditions are applied to element faces and not to nodes.
+The face labels are exactly the same as for the SURFACE card.